AnswerDotAI/fh-deploy/droplet/README.md

 }
 ```

+This configuration will tell Nginx to listen for requests to your Droplet's IP address and proxy those requests to a local server running on port 8000.

-3. Create a symbolic link in Nginx to enable a the configuration file.
+3. Nginx needs a symbolic link to the configuration files that are currently active.

 ```commandline
 sudo ln -s /etc/nginx/sites-available/fasthtml /etc/nginx/sites-enabled/